funtoo/boot-update/README.rst

 Introduction
 ============

-The Funtoo Core Boot Framework provides a unified mechanism for configuring the GRUB 1.9x (sys-boot/grub) and GRUB 0.97 (sys-boot/grub-legacy) boot loaders.
+Funtoo boot-update provides a unified mechanism for configuring the GRUB 1.9x (sys-boot/grub) and GRUB 0.97 (sys-boot/grub-legacy) boot loaders.
 It is the recommended, official way to configure Funtoo Linux systems for booting.

 Current Versions
 ================

-- sys-apps/coreboot-1.4.1 (~funtoo)
-- sys-apps/coreboot-1.4 (funtoo)
+- sys-boot/boot-update-1.4.5

 Man Pages
 =========